filiptodoric/battle-game/README.md

     }
 ```

+**Note:** If you would like to get started faster with a client that connects to this game, feel free to visit the [battle-game-client](https://github.com/rjriel/battle-game-client) repo.

 ## Contributing
 Please feel free to contribute to this project.
 Work on issues, open issues for bugs/enhancements and create pull requests.
-You can view the [CONTRIBUTING](CONTRIBUTING) document for more information
+You can view the [CONTRIBUTING](CONTRIBUTING.md) document for more information